Fix touch target size for better accessibility

 Fix

-1. Increase Padding on Interactive Elements
+1. Increase padding on interactive elements

-The simplest fix adds padding to reach minimum size:
+Add padding to reach the minimum size:

 /* Before: Small tap target */